 In the pantheon of video game franchises turned into movies, Need For Speed is certainly an oddball choice for adaptation.
-The bad rap on game-to-film adaptations stems from the fact that most of the early games adapted like Super Mario Bros., Mortal Kombat or Street Fighter had no real plot for the filmmakers to latch onto, only colorful characters and a bizarre world.
+The bad rap on game-to-film adaptations stems from the fact that most of the early games adapted, like Super Mario Bros., Mortal Kombat or Street Fighter had no real plot for the filmmakers to latch onto, only colourful characters and a bizarre world.
 So it was easy for critics to say, “If these games have no story, why translate them into a storytelling medium, ya’ bunch of morons!”
 Now we have a plethora of games with fantastic stories executed in a cinematic style that would be well suited to film adaptation like say Uncharted, Dead Space, or BioShock and none of them have been taken to the big screen thanks to the video game movie stigma.
 Instead, we’ve gotten Need For Speed, a movie based on a game dedicated entirely to hot rod street races and police chases with no memorable characters or plotlines to speak of.
 So, it’s more of the same, but at least this time the movie is hinged on car chases, one of the great cinematic pleasures from Bullitt to The Fast And The Furious.

 Weirdly, and for the first time, this video-game-to-film adaptation can be criticized for having too much plot rather than not having enough.
 That’s not to say that the movie is weighed down by a complex story that will lose audiences, just that the flick is over two hours long, and that’s far too much butt-numbing for what is essentially an exploitation movie.
 Breaking Bad’s Aaron Paul (he who turned the word “bitch” into a poetic expression of inner angst and a sweet catch phrase) stars as a stud mechanic and a totally awesome driver.
 We know this because in the early going he cleans up an American muscle car to make a killing for the film’s resident evil dude played by Dominic Cooper and he wins a street race.
 Then Paul takes part in another street race with Cooper along with his bestest buddy for the prize of three ridiculously expensive cars and ego-stroking pride.
 Cooper is a jerk, so instead of losing he kills Paul’s bud in a car crash and gets him arrested for illegal street racing.
 So Paul goes to jail.
 About 40 minutes of screen time has passed and the plot has only just been set up.
 At this point, you might start shifting in your seat out of boredom and frustration.
 But don’t worry, the movie is about to take off (finally).